aanis434/wallet/README.md

-# Wallet
-Wallet manager is a daily expense tracking Application.
-It is a single page application [SPA].

-#### This project was developed with:
+### This project was developed with:

     Django
-    Django Rest Framwork
+    Django Rest Framework
     React App

-## Available Modules:
+### Available Modules:

-In the project, you can find:
+In the project directory, you can find:

     Auth Module
     Expense Module
     Creditor Module
     Report Module

 ### Available Features:

-    SPA - it is complete single page application Authentication system using [Django Knox]
+    SPA - It is completely a single page application.
+    Authentication system using [Django Knox]
     Pagination
     Searching
     Report Print
     Dynamic Dashboard and many more.

+#### About

+Wallet manager is a single page [SPA] daily expense tracking application.